aefarrell/aefarrell.github.io/_posts/2023-03-12-Britter-McQuaid.md

 + LNG liquid density (at release conditions): 425.6 kg/m³
 + LNG gas density (at release conditions): 1.76 kg/m³

-The goal is to find the distance to the Lower Flammability Limit (LFL) which is 5%(v/v) and ultimately work out the extent of the plume and total explosive mass.
+The goal is to find the distance to the lower flammability limit (LFL) which is 5%(v/v) and ultimately work out the extent of the plume and total explosive mass.

 ```julia